Cats Need Claws

 It’s important to have both vertical and horizontal scratching surfaces.
 Scratchers should be tall and long so your cat can stretch all the way out before pulling down/back on the surface.
 As for what type of cat scratcher material to use, it’s can be helpful to choose a material that is different from other items in your home.
 For example, if you don’t want your cat to scratch on the carpet, then don’t get scratchers covered in carpeting.
 This will help to reduce scratching on unwanted surfaces in the future.

 You can also try the “No-Yes” method, which reinforces where the scratching is unwanted while providing a positive replacement location.
 For example, double-sided tape has an unwanted texture that causes an adverse reaction when your cat tries to scratch it.
 If you place the tape on the unwanted scratching spot and put a scratcher right next to it, this reinforces the “no” while redirecting the scratching to an accepted space, the “yes.”
-There are other textures and methods to reinforce the “no,” but double-sided tape is easy to find, inexpensive, and some brands are designed specifically to prevent scratching and safe on fabric.
+There are other textures and methods to reinforce the “no,” but double-sided tape is easy to find, inexpensive, and some brands are designed specifically to prevent scratching and are safe on fabric.
 You can even add extra enticement by sprinkling or spraying catnip on the scratcher.

 In addition to scratching options, having a “cat-only” zone can help, too, as it offers your cat the option of a private space to retreat to when feeling moody, instead of resorting to defensive scratching.
 Also make sure you regularly trim your cat’s nails.
 This will prevent accidental scratches and snags which can trigger further scratching.
 Another option to consider is the use of nail coverings, which are available at most pet retail locations.
 You can apply nail caps to your cat’s nails yourself and they last around 4 to 6 weeks.
 As you can see, there are a variety of options that can help remedy unwanted cat scratching, but whatever you choose to do, DO NOT declaw your cat.